chrislarabee/sf-api-ptype/README.md

-# Salesforce API Prototype
+# Salesforce API Codex

-Some testing to connect to a Developer Salesforce Instance
+Provides useful classes and methods for connecting to a Salesforce instance via the API.

 ## Setup